GATECH-EIC/mg-verilog/README.md

-# MG-Verilog: Multi-grained Dataset Towards Enhanced LLM-assisted Verilog Generation
+# Data4AIGChip: An Automated Data Generation and Validation Flow for LLM-assisted Hardware Design
-This is a repository for MG-Verilog, an automated framework for data generation and validation, designed to enhance the fine-tuning of Large Language Models (LLMs) in accelerator code generation.
+This is a repository for Data4AIGChip, an automated framework for data generation and validation, designed to enhance the fine-tuning of Large Language Models (LLMs) in accelerator code generation.
 This repository encompasses the following key components
 - Dataset generation
 - Supervised fine-tuning
 - Collected datasets and fine-tuned model checkpoints